Technical SEO

 Not all gaps are winnable in the same timeframe.
 Keyword difficulty (KD) is a metric that estimates how competitive a keyword is to rank for.
 Tools typically score this from 0-100.

 The strategic sequence is: win the low-KD gaps first.
-That early organic traffic builds the domain authority that makes the harder keywords accessible over time.
+That early organic traffic builds the authority that makes the harder keywords accessible over time.

 What to do with the keyword gap data